 Taman Negara Activities

 As Malaysia’s largest national park and a major ecotourism destination, Taman Negara has many unique and exciting activities on offer.
-Best of all, most of these are less than a few kilometers walk from the park headquarters.
+Best of all, most of these are less than a few kilometres walk from the park centre.

 Taman Negara Hiking Trails